WGLab/NanoCaller/README.md

 or using Docker:

 ```
-VERSION="2.0.0"
+VERSION="3.0.0"
 docker pull genomicslab/nanocaller:${VERSION}
 ```
 Please refer to [Installation](docs/Install.md) for instructions regarding installing NanoCaller through other methods.

 ## Usage
 General usage of NanoCaller is described in [Usage](docs/Usage.md).
+Some quick usage examples:

+- `NanoCaller --bam YOU_BAM --ref YOU_REF --cpu 10` will run NanoCaller on whole genome using 10 parallel processes.
+- `NanoCaller --bam YOU_BAM --ref YOU_REF --cpu 10 --regions chr22:20000000-21000000 chr21` will NanoCaller on chr21 and chr22:20000000-21000000 only.
+- `NanoCaller --bam YOU_BAM --ref YOU_REF --cpu 10 --mode snps` will only call SNPs.

 For a comprehensive case study of variant calling on Nanopore reads, see [ONT Case Study](docs/ONT%20Case%20Study.md), where we describe end-to-end variant calling pipeline for using NanoCaller, where we start with aligning FASTQ files of HG002, calls variants using NanoCaller, and evaluate performances on various genomic regions.

-## Example
-An example of NanoCaller usage is provided in [sample](sample).
-The results are stored in [test output](sample/test_run) and were created using the following command:

-`NanoCaller-bam HG002.nanopore.chr22.sample.bam -p ont -o test_run -chrom chr22 -start 20000000 -end 21000000 -ref chr22_ref.fa -cpu 4 > log`

-which is also in the file [sample_call](sample/sample_call).
-This example should take about 10-15 minutes to run.

 ## Trained models
 Trained models for [ONT](https://github.com/WGLab/NanoCaller/tree/master/nanocaller_src/release_data/ONT_models) data, [CLR](https://github.com/WGLab/NanoCaller/tree/master/nanocaller_src/release_data/clr_models) data and [HIFI](https://github.com/WGLab/NanoCaller/tree/master/nanocaller_src/release_data/hifi_models) data can be found [here](https://github.com/WGLab/NanoCaller/tree/master/nanocaller_src/release_data).
 These models are trained on chr1-22 of the genomes stated below, unless mentioned othewise.